cirg/appliance-setup-presentation/presentation.md

   physical machines
 * based on Debian

-TurnKey images provides a standard base on which to create our standard server builds.
+TurnKey Core provides a standard base on which to create our standard server builds.

 <http://www.turnkeylinux.org>